 How to Help Remove Whiteheads

 Although it’s tempting to pinch and squeeze your skin to get rid of whiteheads, this is not the best way to do it!
-Popping whiteheads without the proper tools and techniques can lead to more bacteria getting into your pores.
+Popping whiteheads without the proper tools and techniques can lead to more bacteria getting into your pores and scarring.
 But, there are some ways you can help to remove whiteheads.

-- Start with a pore clarifying cleanser.
+- Apply a pore- clarifying cleanser.
 Salicylic Acid is a gentle way to exfoliate your skin and help reduce the amount of oil on the surface of your face.
+Salicylic acid helps unclog blocked pores by breaking down dead skin cells to loosen the pore more easily, and break down sebum.

 How to Remove Blackheads